segment-boneyard/nightmare/Readme.md

 2. Pass `{ show: true }` to the [nightmare constructor](#nightmareoptions) to have it create a visible, rendered window that you can watch what's happening.
 3. Listen for [specific events](#onevent-callback).

-To run the same file with debugging output, run it like this `DEBUG=nightmare node --harmony cnn.js` (on Windows use `set DEBUG=nightmare & node cnn.js`).
+To run the same file with debugging output, run it like this `DEBUG=nightmare node cnn.js` (on Windows use `set DEBUG=nightmare & node cnn.js`).

 This will print out some additional information about what's going on: